Lawyer Basking Ridge Discrimination Claims

 The Mark Law Firm represents clients throughout the state of New Jersey in many claims covered under the New Jersey Law Against Discrimination, such as

 - Disability Discrimination

 The Mark Law Firm also has handled many cases involving an employer’s failure to accommodate employees’ disabilities and religious needs.
 Both matters require an accommodation from an employer.
 The employee must provide the employer notice of the necessary accommodation, and once notice is provided, the employer must engage in the interactive process.
 The interactive process is a basic process wherein the employer and employee sit down and discuss what aspect of the disability or religious affiliation need to be accommodated by the employer.
 The employer will provide options for accommodations, and the employee will provide input as to how the accommodation will work for their needs.
 Once the two sides come to an agreement, the accommodation should be implemented as soon as possible.
 If the accommodation is impossible to provide or creates an undue hardship upon the company, the employer may not be required by law to accommodate the employee.
 The test of an accommodation is a balancing test.

 Many acts of retaliation occur in the work place.
 Most commonly, retaliation happens when an employee reports he or she is being discriminated against or harassed due to a protected classification, or reports abuse by a supervisor of another employee who is identified within a protected class.
 After the report of harassment or discrimination is made, if the employee is subjected to an “adverse employment” action, such as demotion, suspension, loss of pay, or termination, then the employee may file a claim of retaliation under the New Jersey Law Against Discrimination.

-The Mark Law Firm and its lawyers represents discrimination clients in Bedminster, Warren and Somerville, New Jersey.
+The Mark Law Firm and its team represents discrimination clients in Bedminster, Warren and Somerville, New Jersey.